Perspective | In a driven and disciplined job, Don Shula also found room for graciousness

 During that week, when Redskins Coach George Allen was a nervous wreck and raging about all the news conferences he had to attend, Shula seemed a tad more relaxed.
 One day, he charmed the gathered media when he began an early news conference by saying, “Good morning, breakfast clubbers.”

 And then he did win the biggest one of all against the Redskins.
-The Dolphins repeated it again the following year when they finished 15-2, defeating the Minnesota Vikings, 24-7, in Super Bowl VIII.
+The Dolphins repeated as champions the following year, when they finished 15-2 by defeating the Minnesota Vikings, 24-7, in Super Bowl VIII.

-In all, Shula coached for 33 years, with just two losing seasons.
-He had three Hall of Fame quarterbacks — John Unitas, Bob Griese and Dan Marino — and was a first-ballot Hall of Fame selection himself the first year he was eligible in 1997.
+In all, Shula coached for 33 years and had just two losing seasons.
+He had three Hall of Fame quarterbacks — John Unitas, Bob Griese and Dan Marino — and was a first-ballot selection himself in 1997.

 Bum Phillips, the colorful late Houston Oilers coach, best summed up Shula’s career with the highest compliment in coaching: “Don Shula can take his’n and beat your’n, and he could take your’n and beat his’n.”